piersy/eth-warsaw-mass-adoption/README.md

 The solution to this problem are storage proofs.
 With systems like Herodotus it is possible to create an efficient proof that the contract on the L2 contains a certain entry or that an entry was available on a certain block height.

 Implementation would mainly live in the `Resolver` contract.
 During the callback the storage proof would be passed in as additional input and then verified, before returning the ENS data.

+## Bounties

+- ENS for the extension of ENS with phone numbers
+- DB forest for running the gateway server